usememos/.github/profile/README.md

 ## Key points

-- **Open source and free to use**.
-Embrace a future where creativity knows no boundaries with our open-source solution.
-All features are free to use and will never be charged in any form or content.
+* **Open-source and free to use**.
+Unleash your creativity with our open-source solution at no cost.

-- **Self-hosting with Docker in just seconds**.
-Enjoy the flexibility, scalability, and ease of setup that Docker provides, allowing you to have full control over your data and privacy.
+* **Quick Docker self-hosting**.
+Easily control your data and privacy with fast, flexible Docker setup.

-- **Pure text with added Markdown support.** Say goodbye to the overwhelming mental burden of rich formatting and embrace a minimalist approach.
+* **Plain text with Markdown**.
+Enjoy a simple, minimalist writing experience.

-- **Customize and share your notes effortlessly**.
-With our intuitive sharing features, you can easily collaborate and distribute your notes with others.
+* **Effortless note sharing**.
+Customize and share notes easily with intuitive tools.

-- **RESTful API for third-party services.** Embrace the power of integration and unleash new possibilities with our RESTful API support.
+* **RESTful API integration**.
+Expand possibilities with seamless API support.